Developing the Theme of a Story

 Final thoughts: Atmosphere versus theme

-I will be covering the concept of atmosphere again and in depth later on in the drafting section of this blog, but I wanted to briefly discuss the differences between atmosphere and theme here first.
+I will be covering the concept of atmosphere again and in depth later on in the drafting section of this guide, but I wanted to briefly discuss the differences between atmosphere and theme here first.

 Atmosphere: “What emotions do I feel while reading this scene?
 What are the characters feeling?
 How do I feel about the characters and events I am reading about?”